SNOMED CT: SNOMED CT and ICD

 SNOMED CT is a clinical terminology designed to capture and represent patient data for clinical purposes.
 The International Statistical Classification of Diseases and Related Health Problems (ICD) is an internationally used medical classification system; which is used to assign diagnostic and, in some national modifications, procedural codes in order to produce coded data for statistical analysis, epidemiology, reimbursement and resource allocation.
 Both systems use standardized definitions and form a common medical language used within electronic health record (EHR) systems.
 SNOMED CT enables information input into an EHR system during the course of patient care, while ICD facilitates information retrieval, or output, for secondary data purposes.
 In 2010s, the advantage of SNOMED CT over ICD was the multiple parent hierarchy of SNOMED CT.
 Since 2020 release of ICD 11, this advantage is less important because ICD-11 foundational level allows an ICD 11 concept to have multiple parents.

 SNOMED CT and LOINC

 LOINC is a terminology that contains laboratory tests.
 Since 2017, SNOMED International started creating terms for LOINC components and created a set of SNOMED CT expressions that capture the meaning of many LOINC terms.

 SNOMED CT and MedDRA

 There is overlap between MedDRA and SNOMED CT that is not beneficial for pharmaceutical industry.
 In 2021, two maps map between SNOMED CT and MedDRA were jointly published by both organizations (from SNOMED CT to MedDRA and from MedDRA to SNOMED CT).

 Use

-SNOMED CT is used in a number of different ways, some of which are:
+SNOMED CT is used in several different ways, some of which are: